 How to create an all-family outdoor lounge A family turns its unused backyard into a place to eat, drink, and play all year A plain, old yard For Darren and Sheila Burris, life’s sweetest moments unfold in their backyard over dinners with their children, Sierra, 13, and Reef, 5.
 That wasn’t always the case; before the backyard landscaping remodel, “there was nothing to go out to,” says Darren.
 “The yard was spacious but plain, without much personality.”
-Pinterest After: Space savored To help entice the family outdoors, Los Angeles landscape designer Steve Siegrist halved the lawn—leaving enough for the kids to play on—and ditched the family’s old hot tub.
+Pinterest After: Space savored To help entice the family outdoors, Los Angeles landscape designer Steve Siegrist halved the lawn—leaving enough in the new backyard design for the kids to play on—and ditched the family’s old hot tub.
 Then, inspired by the couple’s love of the tropics and the beach (they’re surfers), Siegrist built an open-air lounge and dining patio, separated by a cooling lily pond.
 Now, says Darren, “we spend as much time outside as we do inside.”
 Design: stevesiegristdesign.com Soft lighting Low-voltage fixtures set the wall and fence aglow, helped by votives hung from the fence and Indian lanterns in the schefflera tree.
 Recycled seating Bench seats are concrete slabs, recycled from the demolished back half of the driveway.
 Backrests, made of mangaris (red balau) wood salvaged from the hot tub, are just the right angle for reclining.
 Bold color An existing stuccoed concrete wall, painted orange and capped with stained redwood, visually warms the space.
 Falling Leaves paint, S-H-240; behr.com.
 Dark Slate stain; cabotstain.com.
 Tropical plants Aeoniums and echeverias add tropical heat, on little water.
 Sedum nussbaumerianum fringes the firepit.
 Natural fencing Clumping ‘Alphonse Karr’ bamboo hides the neighbors’ roofs while string lights play up the plants’ yellow-green foliage.
 Vintage touch A 1970s wood-burning fireplace, which Sheila found on Craigslist, is seldom used to heat the space, but it enhances the dining patio’s cozy feeling.
 Lily pond Cannas and water lilies grow in a pool of water.
 The frame, made of treated lumber stained to match the fence, has a pond liner inside.
 Modern firepit With the turn of a valve on the concrete firepit’s side, the flame dances to life.
 Crushed glass inside won’t spark as it heats.
 Clever trick Sedum fills gaps at the base of the bench, eliminating the concrete-city effect.